 The Hydrogen Breath Test is performed by collecting breath samples to test for the presence of hydrogen.
 This test is conducted in the clinic, and no sedation is given.
 An initial breath sample is taken and tested.
-Following that, you will be given a solution of Lactulose (sugar) to drink, after which breath samples will be taken for the next 15-20 minutes.
+Following that, you will be given a solution of Lactulose or Glucose to drink, after which breath samples will be taken for the next 15-20 minutes.
 The procedure can take up to three (3) hours.
 During the test, you are not permitted to eat of drink, smoke, sleep or exercise.

 Before Your Appointment

 In the 24 hours prior to the test, you will be on a limited diet of plain white rice, baked/broiled chicken, turkey or fish, eggs, clear broth, water and non-flavored coffee and tea.
 Only salt and pepper may be used to season food.
 Twelve (12) hours before the test, you will begin fasting - no food, no breath mints or chewing gum, no smoking or exposure to second-hand smoke.
 If you are diabetic requiring insulin or medication, speak with your primary care physician about adjusting your morning dose.